defenseunicorns/uds-package-gitlab/docs/networking.md

   internal: false
 ```

-Configure gitlab for External postgres and s3, but in-cluster redis that is not the dev-redis currently used for testing:
+Configure GitLab for external postgres and s3, but in-cluster redis that is not the dev-redis currently used for testing:

 ```yaml
 # charts/config/values.yaml